scottwarren/code-showcase/README.md

 ## Scott Warren

-Project for the code exercise portion of the Get Selected interview process.
+Frontend and API code for the project exercise portion of the Get Selected interview process.

-## Dependency Information
+## Global Dependency Information

 * Node
   * Version I have installed: `v8.12.0` -- latest LTS of version 8